Jako/multiTV/README.md

 enablePaste | The multiTV could contain *paste table data* link that displays a paste box.
 In this box you could paste Word/HTML table clipboard data, Google Docs table clipboard data and csv data. | TRUE enableClear | The multiTV could contain *clear all* link that clears the content of the multiTV | TRUE csvseparator | column separator for csv clipboard table data.
 The csv clipboard table data should contain a new line for each row. | , radioTabs | The tabs in the datatable editing layer are displayed as radio buttons.
-The button state is saved in the field `fieldTab`.
+The button state is saved in the field `fieldTab`. | FALSE sorting | Enable sorting by column header in datatable mode.
+Row reordering by drag & drop will be disabled. | FALSE

 See the *multidemo* config for all usable vertical settings and the *multicontent* config for all usable datatable settings.